Faculty Presentation Guidance

 Please consider using these strategies to help us support the development of valid, high quality education.

-*Clearly describe the level of evidence on which the presentation is based and provide enough information about data (study dates, design, etc.) to enable learners to
+*Clearly describe the level of evidence on which the presentation is based and provide enough information about data (study dates, design, etc.) to enable learners to assess research validity.

-*Ensure that, if there is a range of evidence, that the credible sources cited present a balanced view of the
+*Ensure that, if there is a range of evidence, that the credible sources cited present a balanced view of the evidence.

 *If clinical recommendations will be made, include balanced information on all available therapeutic options.